Through Club Carlson’s Triple Points promotion it’s possible to earn up to 110 points per dollar (or more)! Here’s how…

 - Thanks to paying with your Club Carlson credit card you earn an extra 10 points per dollar, 10 x 100 = 1000 points

 In total, you would save about 10% and earn 11,000 points.
 That’s 110 points per dollar!
 Free nights at some properties start at only 9000 points, so with one paid night you would earn enough points for a free night at some properties.
 Even better, the Club Carlson credit card gives you a bonus award night with each award stay.
+(Note: The Bonus Award night feature was discontinued on June 1, 2015.)
 So, you can use 9000 points for two nights at certain properties!

 Is this mattress run worthy?